rohitgr7/triton_inference_cc/README.md

 ## Intro

-This repo contains all the code I worked on while learning triton inference server.
-It has both PyTorch and Tensorflow pipeline but my main focus is to explore PyTorch models so all the advance features will be based on PyTorch.
+This repo contains all the code I worked on while learning [Triton Inference Server](https://github.com/triton-inference-server/server).
+It has both PyTorch and Tensorflow pipeline but my main focus is to explore PyTorch models so all the advanced features will be based on PyTorch.

-For starters, you can setup your environment as explained below and then walk-through the starter notebooks:
+For starters, you can set up your environment as explained below and then walk through the starter notebooks:

 ```console
 inference_notebooks/inference_pytorch.ipynb
 inference_notebooks/inference_tensorflow.ipynb
 ```

-Later you can explore advance use-cases in `inference_notebooks/advance.ipynb`.
+Later you can explore advanced use cases in `inference_notebooks/advance.ipynb`.

 I have also prepared some notes here in README, you can explore them too.